-Given that remaining healthy has become the frontline in fighting the virus, proper nutrition and maintaining natural circadian rhythms are advised by experts to defend COVID-19.
-Here, proper nutrition is what casts a shadow on the most important practice to be carried out this month.
+Undoubtedly, staying healthy has become the most crucial weapon in fighting the virus.
+Hence, Experts advise proper nutrition and maintaining natural circadian rhythms to defend against Covid-19.
+Here, adequate nutrition is what casts shadow on the most important practice to be carried out this month.
 Some have already started advocating a ‘no fasting’ in the current situation.
-But analyzing the facts, we have enough reason to believe that fasting will not be dangerous even in these circumstances.
+But analysing the facts, we have enough reason to believe that fasting will not be dangerous even in these circumstances.

 Sacrifice or blessing?

 But does this in any way mean that fasting deteriorates our health?
-In Islam, all our possessions including our physical body are a trust given to us by God.
+In Islam, all our possessions, including our physical body, are a trust given to us by God.
 To value them and to take good care of them is a religious responsibility of a Muslim.
-Hence, it would be against the very basic principle of Islam to cast ourselves into ruin with our own hands.
-Therefore, a careful study of the effects of fasting on our physical as well as mental health proves that it is not all about forsaking and suffering, but is a blessing in disguise.
+Hence, it would be against the fundamental principle of Islam to cast ourselves into ruin with our own hands.
+Given this, a careful study of the effects of fasting on our physical and mental health proves that it is not all about forsaking and suffering but is a blessing in disguise.

 Boosting immunity alongside spirituality

-“Now is not the time to try fasting”, says Alissa Rumsey, an intuitive eating counselor.
+According to Alissa Rumsey, an intuitive eating counsellor, now is not the time to try fasting.
 The proponents of ‘no fasting’ have been warning that fasting during a pandemic would possibly make a person more vulnerable to the disease.
-But there are no studies which further establish this point.
+However, there are no studies which further establish this point.
 The Centre for Evidence-Based Medicine in Oxford negated the existence of any evidence to suggest an adverse effect from fasting on healthy individuals.
 On the contrary, the opposite seems to be true.

-Alongside fulfilling the central purpose of stimulating the moral and spiritual faculties of man, fasting comes with many physical benefits as well which enhances the functioning of the human body in numerous ways.
-Recent research conducted by scientists at the University of South California found that fasting for three consecutive days can regenerate the entire immune system.
-The researchers say fasting triggers the production of brand new white blood cells which are a key component of our immune system.
-Although this study led by Professor Valter Longo suggests a 72 hour prolonged fasting, newer data shows that you might not have to starve yourself that long to hit the goal.
-In a paper published in New England Journal of Medicine in December last year, Rafael de Cabo and Professor Mark Mattson suggest that eating in a 6 hour period while fasting for as long as 18 hours a day can decrease the incidence of diseases along with increased stress resistance and longevity.
+Alongside fulfilling the central purpose of stimulating man’s moral and spiritual faculties, fasting comes with many physical benefits and enhances the functioning of the human body in numerous ways.
+A 2014 study conducted by scientists at the University of South California found that fasting for three consecutive days can regenerate the man’s immune system.
+The researchers say fasting triggers the production of brand new white blood cells, which are a key component of our immune system.
+Although this study led by Professor Valter Longo suggests a 72-hour prolonged fasting, newer data shows that you might not have to starve yourself that long to hit the goal.
+In a more recent paper published in December last year, Rafael de Cabo and Mark Mattson found that eating in a 6-hour period while fasting for as long as 18 hours a day can decrease the incidence of diseases along with increased stress resistance and longevity.

 So, does fasting boost our immunity?
-That is still hard to answer as our immune system is not ‘one thing’ that we can easily measure.
+That is still hard to answer as our immune system is not ‘one thing’ we can easily measure.
 It is a complex system with different components.
-But studies definitely prove fasting to increase our overall resistance to diseases.
+But studies definitely prove that fasting increases our overall resistance to diseases.

-Autophagy, literally meaning ‘self-eating’ is a biological process in which cells break down their own components and use them for energy.
-This process has become a subject of increased interest since Yoshinori Ohsumi, a Japanese cell biologist was awarded the Nobel Prize in Medicine in 2016 for his outstanding research into the field.
-Autophagy is a vital process that maintains cellular balance and is deeply connected with the manner of development of a number of diseases.
+Autophagy, meaning ‘self-eating’, is a biological process in which cells break down their own components and use them for energy.
+This process has become a subject of increased interest since Yoshinori Ohsumi, a Japanese cell biologist, was awarded the Nobel Prize in Medicine in 2016 for his outstanding research in the field.
+Autophagy is a vital process that maintains cellular balance and is deeply connected with the pathology of several diseases.
 This crucial ‘self-eating’ process is also said to protect against infectious, autoimmune, and inflammatory diseases.
 Scientists have found that fasting for 12 to 24 hours triggers autophagy allowing cells to start the repair and renewal process.

 Not even water!

-Most studies in favor of intermittent fasting don’t mention abstaining from drinking water as in Islamic fasting.
-Moreover, there have been recent claims about constantly moisturizing the throat and respiratory tract to defend the Coronavirus which have forced many people to reconsider the observance of their religious obligation in the given situation.
+Most studies that favour intermittent fasting do not mention abstaining from drinking water, as in the case of Islamic fasting.
+Moreover, recent claims about constantly moisturizing the throat and respiratory tract to defend against the Coronavirus have forced many people to reconsider fasting during Ramadan in the given situation.

-Although the World Health Organization (WHO) and health experts advise people to drink plenty of fluids to keep their throat moist, they categorically reject any chance of water intake preventing a person from contracting the new disease.
-Dr. William Schaffner, an infectious disease expert at Vanderbilt University said while medical professionals typically recommend keeping up fluid intake when sick, drinking more water will not keep anyone from catching the virus.
-“It makes one feel better, but there is no clear indication that it directly protects against complications,” Dr. Schaffner confirmed.
+Although the WHO and health experts advise people to drink plenty of fluids to keep their throat moist, they categorically reject any chance of water intake preventing a person from contracting the new disease.
+Dr William Schaffner, an infectious disease expert at Vanderbilt University, said that although medical professionals typically recommend keeping up fluid intake when sick, drinking more water will not keep anyone from catching the virus.
+“It makes one feel better, but there is no clear indication that it directly protects against complications”, Dr Schaffner confirmed.

-Moreover, there has been some research on the benefits of dry fasting; the type of fasting in which even fluid intake is restricted.
-In a 2012 study in Nutrition Research, scientists measured the proinflammatory cytokines of 50 healthy adults one week before Ramadan, at the end of the third week of Ramadan and one month after Ramadan.
+Moreover, there has been some research on the benefits of dry fasting.
+In a 2012 study in Nutrition Research, scientists measured the pro-inflammatory cytokines of 50 healthy adults one week before Ramadan, at the end of the third week of Ramadan and one month after Ramadan.
 Pro-inflammatory cytokines are involved in the body’s inflammatory responses, which is one way the body fights infection.
 But too much inflammation can lead to various diseases, especially when there is no infection or injury to fight.
-The study found that pro-inflammatory cytokines were lowest during Ramadan which suggests reduced inflammation while fasting.
+The study found that pro-inflammatory cytokines were lowest during Ramadan, suggesting reduced inflammation while fasting.
 This helps the body to prevent many inflammatory diseases.

-However, for safe fasting, it is essential to keep a balance of your nutrition during the non-fasting hours.
+However, for safe fasting, balancing your nutrition during the non-fasting hours is essential.
 Usually, people feel compelled to binge after they break their fast.
-This can have severe consequences and is also against the Holy prophet’s command to “leave one-third of the stomach empty”.
-It is also essential for the sick people to abstain from fasting as Islam prohibits them from doing so.
+This can have severe consequences and is also against the Holy prophet’s command to leave one-third of the stomach empty.
+Also, Islam prohibits sick people from fasting.